 Five important tips for hiring a drone pilot

-before entering into any transaction with a drone pilot.
+before entering into any transaction with a drone photography pilot.

 Here are the five important tips to bear in mind when choosing your drone pilot:

 Drone pilots in Australia must be approved by CASA (the Civil Aviation Safety Authority), before they work for a paying customer (sell you their images/video/data).